-Codifying your maintenance data using VMRS gives you the ability to see your spend, determine what your highest costs inside the maintenance environment is, and identify trends in the frequency of repair, failure by asset spec, as well as manufacturers with the highest fail rates.
-With both high-level and granular reporting insights gleaned from VMRS reports, you can make better purchasing decisions down the line.
-As industry partnerships grow, maintenance communities are beginning to share their maintenance journeys more publicly to learn and teach from other maintenance departments in non-competitive spaces. it's easier to benchmark your operations against those around you when you are speaking the same language, and VMRS allows you to do just that.
+Using both high-level and granular reporting insights gleaned from VMRS reports, you can make better purchasing decisions down the line.
+As industry partnerships grow, maintenance communities are beginning to share their maintenance journeys more publicly to learn and teach from other maintenance departments in non-competitive spaces.
+It’s easier to benchmark your operations against those around you when you are speaking the same language, and VMRS allows you to do just that.

 1. Understand recent changes to VMRS coding systems.

-The Truck Maintenance Council (TMC) has recently updated their licensing and handbook to reflect changes in the industry.
-Mostly notably, encompassing the new electric vehicle segment.
+The Truck Maintenance Council (TMC) has recently updated its licensing and handbook to reflect changes in the industry.
+Most notably, encompassing the new electric vehicle segment.
 Read about the new changes here.

 2. When customizing codes, keep it simple.
 At the point of repair, a technician needs a simple Work Accomplished code.
 Keeping it simple will help consistency and accuracy while giving techs more time with a wrench in hand and less time on complicated documentation processes.

 4. Correct coding will make all the difference.
-To get true clarity regarding variation in spend for identical assets with the same spec, the assets need to be correctly coded so your reports are clean and standardized.
-It is fairly common to begin by looking at the parts cost and gauging how many miles were run regardless of the asset.
+To get true clarity regarding variation in spending for identical assets with the same spec, the assets need to be correctly coded so your reports are clean and standardized.
+It is fairly common to begin by looking at the cost of the parts and gauging how many miles were run regardless of the asset.
 But this will not give you a 360 view of your Cost Per Mile.
 If you take 10 assets of the same type that all ran 1 million miles, and you review the Spend by VMRS code, spend spikes become evident.
-This enables better purchasing decisions and insights into what changes will impact your life cycle cost - from better tires, to changing the spec, to incorporating better emission components.
+This enables better purchasing decisions and insights into what changes will impact your life cycle cost – from better tires to changing the spec, to incorporating better emission components.

-6. Identifying part failures is as simple as keeping things simple.
+6. Identify part failure solutions.
 As many of us know all too well, it is much more difficult to collect and analyze long-form data.
-VMRS gives simple part code failure solutions that will help drive consistency and leads to better part failure reporting insights.
+VMRS gives simple part code failure solutions that will help drive consistency and leads to better part failure reporting.
 If your maintenance team is struggling to get part failure insights that identify problem systems, assembly, components, or labor practices, you may want to look at the complexity of the data you are collecting.
 Get it down to the brass tacks.

-7. For best results, find a reliable, vetted source that can do VMRS conversion for you.
-For most organizations, beginning a journey with VMRS is a lot more complex than simply downloading the manual from the ATA website and hitting "Go".
-Fitting your organization into predefined code keys can be fitting a square peg in a round hole especially if you're working with non-standard systems, assemblies, or components.
+7. Don’t guess at codes.
+For most organizations, beginning a journey with VMRS is a lot more complex than simply downloading the manual from the ATA website and hitting “Go”.
+Fitting your organization into code keys can be fitting a square peg in a round hole especially if you’re working with non-standard systems, assemblies or components.
 That’s why it is highly recommended that you consult an expert to support your conversion so it’s as accurate as possible.
 If the codes are not accurate in the system, you can seriously compromise the success of your VMRS implementation.